MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/3-policy-control.md

 Each SIM policy includes:

 - Top-level settings that are applied to every SIM using the SIM policy.
-- A network scope, which defines the network slice and DN that the SIM policy applies to.
+- A network scope defining the network slice and DN to which the SIM policy applies.

-  You can use the network scope to determine the services offered to SIMs on the DN and a set of QoS characteristics that will be used to form the default QoS flow for PDU sessions (or EPS bearer for PDN connections in 4G networks).
+  You can use the network scope to determine the services offered to SIMs on the DN and the set of QoS characteristics that will be used to form the default QoS flow for PDU sessions (or EPS bearer for PDN connections in 4G networks).

 For more information about controlling the network traffic in a private mobile network, see [Policy control](/azure/private-5g-core/policy-control).

 ## Manage services and SIM policies

-Before starting to use UEs in your private mobile network, you'll need to define SIM policies and assign them to UEs appropriately.
+Before using UEs in your private mobile network, you'll need to define SIM policies and assign them to UEs appropriately.
 You can also use the [default service](/azure/private-5g-core/default-service-sim-policy) and SIM policy that you create when you first create a private mobile network.

 ### Design policy control configuration